ovr/phpsa/.github/CONTRIBUTING.md

 - If you are going to close an issue, write a comment describing why you are going to do so (with link reference to the commit/issue/PR)
 - Before merge, check that CI passes
-- Merge after review (yet another developer review)
+- Merge after review (1 other developer reviewed)
 - Check that code uses our `Coding Standards` and `Naming Conventions`
 - Don't merge big PRs (only simple PRs), if it's a big PR - please ping @ovr
 - Write `Thanks` to developer(s) and reviewer(s) after PR was merged
-- Protect any `merge` commits in PR, you should write a notice to the submitter
+- If there are any `merge` commits in PR, you should write a notice to the submitter to remove those

 Thanks :cake: